zephyrgreene/dota_tooltips/README.md

 TRUESIGHT is a new keyword colored "Gem" green #00FF00 to draw attention to the spell's strength over invisibility.

+Ground/Flying Vision is a keyword colored White #FFFFFF to draw attention to the spell's strength over fog of war from trees and highground.

 <h3>Consistencies with word usage</h3>

 With the given amount of information in any hero's kit, text, and item choices, there should be a focus in consistent word usage.